EkaterinaPogodaeva/Programmin-1-Portfolio/README.md

 [Link](url) and ![Image](src)
 ```
-## Project
+## **_Project_**
 ### Jeopardy Game
 For our final project this year we as a group decided to make a Jeopardy Game.
 Jeopardy game, is an interesting trivia game with 9 categories, and 5 questions in each category.
-Categories include:Music,Science Technology, Movies, Literature, History, Art, Sport, and Geography .Each question is a multiple choice.
+Categories include:Music,Science Technology, Movies, Literature, History, Art, Sport, and Geography .Each question is a multiple choice. player will select the category and will be given a question to answer.

 Mockup:
 ![alt text](https://ekaterinapogodaeva.github.io/Programmin-1-Portfolio/images/mockup1.png "Logo Title Text 1")